 In today’s sales environment, B2B sellers struggle to hit quota.
 In fact, 54% of sales reps won’t meet quota this year.
 So what is really going on?
-While I won’t discount the difficulty of selling in a competitive landscape, much of the problem lies in rep behavior.
+While I won’t discount the difficulty of selling in a competitive landscape, much of the problem lies in rep behavior in their prospecting methods.
 The biggest (and most common) issue is that reps are simply being lazy, sending ‘just checking in’ emails, avoiding the phone and missing real opportunities to really connect with their prospects.
 Here are the top 3 signs that your reps are not really selling—they are drive-by selling.

 1. Lazy Emailing

-If your reps are using emails as a primary source of outreach and failing to fully customize the ones they do send, they are engaging in drive-by selling.
+If your reps are using emails as a primary source of outreach and failing to fully customize the ones they do send, they are engaging in drive-by selling and not using proper prospecting methods.

 Emailing has become the de facto method of communication and unfortunately, sales people are no exception.
 While I certainly advocate using email as part of an overall prospecting plan, there are 3 primary problems with relying heavily on email: